-Revenue for the School District's governmental activities totaled \$9,060,589 while total expenses were \$8,796,301.
-After an other increase in net position of \$17,547, net position increased by \$281,835.
+Revenue for the School District's governmental activities totaled \$9,700,883 while total expenses were \$9,743,482.
+Net position decreased by \$42,599.
 The continuation of the School District's solid financial condition can be attributed to:

 - Effective leadership by the Board of Education. - Community support for the School District's annual budget. - Continued state and federal aid. - Strategic use of services from BOCES.